IzK666/UHK-Viewer/README.md

 ## Changelog

+### v2.28
+- Updated list of commands (v8.10.10.kt.3)
+- Included list of deprecated comands

 ### v2.27
-- Macro Editor: Show a small keyboard in the macro editor, specially useful for people who don't use the american layout.
-Abbreviation key names are copied to clipboard when the key is clicked (only those alternate names that appears).
+- Added: Show a small keyboard in the macro editor, specially useful for people who don't use the american layout.
+Key abbreviation names are copied to clipboard when the key is clicked (only those alternate names that appears on the bottom).
 - Fixed: Color macro syntax

 ### v2.26